MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 [Click here to access the script](proof-of-concept/PoC-script.txt)

-Alternately, follow the step-by-step guide below or in the RNotebook at: http://rpubs.com/Savard/PoC
+Alternately, follow the step-by-step guide below or in the tebook at: http://rpubs.com/Savard/POC-Notebook

 ## Install packages
 To install the latest development version of the required packages, run: